ray-project/ray/doc/source/data/examples/custom-datasource.rst

     The execution results of the pipelines are used to create dataset.

 A custom datasource is an implementation of :class:`~ray.data.Datasource`.
-In the example here, let's call it ``MongoDatasource``.
-At a high level, it will have two core parts to build out:
+In the example, it's called ``MongoDatasource``.
+At a high level, it has two core parts to build out:

 * Read support with :meth:`create_reader() <ray.data.Datasource.create_reader>`